Buy today and get free shipping! Shop now >

 Manufacture

-Carbon steel knives are hand-forged which can raise the price of some models.
+Carbon steel knives are mostly hand-forged.
+Which can raise the price of some models.
 Expert blacksmiths manufacture high-end Japanese kitchen knives by hand.
 Decades of knowledge and practice go into producing each knife.

 Stainless steel